nodejs/node/doc/api/fs.md

 Returns `true` if the {fs.Stats} object describes a file system directory.

-If the {fs.Stats} object was obtained from calling [`fs.lstat()`][] on a symbolic link which resolves to a directory, this method will return false.
+If the {fs.Stats} object was obtained from calling [`fs.lstat()`][] on a symbolic link which resolves to a directory, this method will return `false`.
 This is because [`fs.lstat()`][] returns information about a symbolic link itself and not the path it resolves to.